A business in Malaysia can exist in various forms, namely:

 Nevertheless, as discussed above at 9.2 Government Attitudes, Malaysia has undertaken to implement the OECD BEPS standards and to review its legislation and tax regime for compliance.
 Thus, Malaysia will likely ensure that any incentives it offers or introduces will meet the OECD requirements.
 Further, as more and more jurisdictions in the region also implement BEPS-related measures, there will be less concerns of needing to reduce or limit the introduction of BEPS reforms to maintain Malaysia’s competitiveness.

 Malaysia’s preferential regimes that offered incentives in respect of mobile geographical services activities related to IP and non-IP services are a key attribute of the country’s competitive tax policy.
-However, as discussed above at 9.1 Recommended Changes, these regimes were identified by the FHTP as having features that would facilitate BEPS and Malaysia has subsequently addressed these vulnerabilities through various regulations, orders, and guidelines.
+However, as discussed in 9.1 Recommended Changes, these regimes were identified by the FHTP as having features that would facilitate BEPS and Malaysia has subsequently addressed these vulnerabilities through various regulations, orders, and guidelines.

 Unlike other jurisdictions, Malaysia has not enacted any rule specifically addressing the tax treatment of hybrid instruments and whether such hybrid instruments are debts or equities for income tax purposes.
 Further, notably, although Malaysia is a signatory to the MLI, Malaysia has reserved its right to opt-out of most of the treaty-based measures aimed at neutralising the effects of hybrid mismatch arrangements, including Article 5 which deals with double non-taxation that may arise from cross-border hybrid instruments.